Skip to main content

 • Which patch type is more durable

-If you are someone looking for customized patches? but confused to pick the right fit?
-Here is a quick guideline to differentiate between the two most popular types and what suits you the best.
+Are you someone looking for customised patches?
+But confused about picking the right fit?
+Here is a quick guideline to help you differentiate between the two most popular types and determine which one suits you best.

 1. Embroidery badges